phroggster/firebot-google-cloud-tts/README.md

 # Google Cloud Text-to-Speech Script for Firebot

 ## Overview
 Use Google Cloud's Text-to-Speech service in Firebot to have incredible TTS quality on stream!
-Choose from any English (US/UK/AU/IN) WaveNet voice.
+Choose from any available Google Cloud Platform text-to-speech voice.
 With controls for Pitch and Speech Rate, you can tailor the voice to whatever you need.

 Looking to recreate the voice of A.D.A (Artificial Directory and Assistant) from Satisfactory?
 Choose `en-US-Wavenet-C` and adjust the Pitch to `-0.5` and Speed to `0.9`.